Jamie-Wales/Jaws/readme.md

 * **Optimization**: Includes optimization passes like Dead Code Elimination and Constant Folding.
 * **Multiple Backends (Potential)**: Code includes generators for QBE intermediate representation and x86-64 Assembly, suggesting potential compilation targets beyond the WASM interpreter.
 * **FFI**: Includes a Foreign Function Interface (FFI) for calling C functions.
 * **Web Client** 🌐: A web interface built with React and Vite for interacting with the WASM interpreter.
-Includes Doxygen documentation integration.
 * **Runtime System**: Includes a basic C runtime with garbage collection for natively compiled executables.

 ## Technology Stack 🛠️